St. Anthony of Padua parish was officially established on

 Fr.
 Henry Eummelen was the next priest to celebrate Mass regularly.
 National City's founder, Frank Kimball wrote in his memoirs:

 After Fr.
-Eummelen's service at St. Anthony, Mass was celebrated by a priest attached to Our Lady of the Angels parish.
+Eummelen's service at St. Anthony, Mass was celebrated by a priest of Our Lady of the Angels Parish.
 The laity were very involved in maintaining the church property and in supporting the priest who came to celebrate Mass on Sundays.
 In 1913, the pastoral care of the parish was transferred from to St. Rose of Lima parish in Chula Vista.

 Fr.
 Rossell's time as Pastor was characterized by an active parish life with regular liturgical celebrations and devotions, as well as by a sense of spiritual stability.
-Much of the current character of the parish is directly owed to the leadership given by Fr.
-Rossell.
-In addition to assuring the spiritual and .pastoral development of the parish, Fr.
-Rossell also saw to the expansion of the church building itself.
+Fr.
+Rossell saw to the expansion of the church building itself.

 Fr.
 Omaña succeeded Fr.
 Rossell as pastor in 1972.
 During his decade as Pastor, Fr.
 Omaña promotes parish suppers and parish entertainment events with performances by well known Mexican celebrities, including Pedro Vergara, Cantinflas, Miguel Aceves, las Hermanitas Landin and Hernández, Alvarito, Vicente Fernandez and his accompanist.